 - 33 credit hour online program over two calendar years

-- Three admission cycles per year (Fall, Spring, Summer)
+- Two admission cycles per year (Fall, Spring)

 - Two mentored experiences (15 weeks each).
 Experiential learning under mentor guidance.
 Optional on campus intensive will be held during at least one of the experiences.